 - Customizing your decor to fit your personality

 - Keeping things clean and organized

 It can also help to understand the psychology of colors.
-Different colors can bring out different moods and emotions.
+Colors can bring out different moods and emotions.
 Some might make you feel energized and maybe even anxious, like the color red.
 Others can help you to feel calm and serene, like the color blue.
-If you’re staying at home with extra time on your hands, it could be the perfect opportunity to paint a few rooms and give your home an affordable interior makeover.
+If you’re at home with extra time on your hands, it could be the perfect opportunity to paint a few rooms and give your home an affordable interior makeover.

 Planning Future Trips